-MATA CEO Ron Garrison Arrested in TBI Human Trafficking Sting
+MATA Ex-CEO Ron Garrison Arrested in TBI Human Trafficking Sting

 Garrison's initial resignation statement cited "personal health problems", but by Thursday news of his arrest had broke.

-Garrison's arrest was one out of 42 — 38 men and four women — resulting from a three-day human trafficking sting carried out by the Tennessee Bureau of Investigation (TBI).
+Garrison's arrest was one out of 42 — 38 men and four women — resulting from a three day human trafficking sting carried out by the Tennessee Bureau of Investigation.
 TBI reported that 475 men contacted undercover agents during the sting.
 Two female juvenile trafficking victims were rescued as a result of the sting.
 Garrison's solicitation did not involve a juvenile.

 MATA issued a statement after news of Garrion's arrest broke.